imbakhle/ardupilot/README.md

 Groups](https://groups.google.com/forum/?fromgroups#!forum/drones-discuss).
 Note
 that the Google Groups mailing lists are NOT for user tech support, and are moderated for new users to prevent off-topic discussion.

+## Variable Prop Quadcopter Work

+By Ryan Willmot and Ishaan Bakhle